callofduty4x/CoD4x_Server/scriptdocumentation/ScriptingGuide.md

 > Protip: Threads are running until they are paused by wait(seconds) or waittill(event).
 In case you have many heavy threads you can loadbalance them between serverframes.

-> use `waittillframeend` to pause the thread and keep executing it on the next serverframe.
+> Use `waittillframeend;` to pause the thread and keep executing it on the next serverframe.
+Rarely needed, better use `wait 0.05;`.

 ## Advanced Topics